 - Gold tooth crown: Also known as tooth caps, some people will have their teeth fitted with gold crowns for a permanent golden fix.
-These are custom-fitted coverings to replace the natural crown of your tooth, but by using gold instead of another material.
+These are custom-fitted coverings to replace the natural crown of your tooth by using gold instead of another material.

-- Gold tooth filling: Although this option isn't very common nowadays, a gold filling is still an option in modern dentistry.
+- Gold tooth filling: Although this option isn't very common nowadays, a gold tooth filling is still an option in modern dentistry.
 Most fillings are in places that aren't visible when you smile normally so the point of this is less aesthetic and more a personal preference.
-Almost like a dental form of the Japanese art of kintsugi—repairing what's broken with gold.

-- Gold tooth implant: Yes, you can have gold implanted into your jawbone.
-No, these teeth are not 100% gold since it is too soft to be used to completely forge a new tooth.
-Gold teeth implants are usually 20-70% gold alloy, the only golden part is actually the crown.
+- Gold tooth implant: These teeth are not 100% gold since gold is too soft to be used on its own as a tooth replacement.
+Gold teeth implants are usually 20-70% gold alloy; the only golden part is actually the crown.
 The metals usually mixed with gold for the alloy implant are copper, platinum, zinc, or silver.
 An implant will replace the root of your tooth with a metal screw and a socket is put into the jawbone to hold it in place.
-This is the look that popular musical artists, Lil' Wayne, Kanye West, and Kodak Black supposedly sport.

 Permanent gold teeth procedure

-Depending on what aforementioned option you choose to transform your smile to gold, the procedure varies a lot in time, pain, and price.
+Depending on what aforementioned option you choose to transform your smile to gold, the procedures vary in terms of time, recovery period, and price.

 Gold teeth grillz